Champion Hunters Chase Preview, Tips, Runners & Trends

 One of the highlights of the season at Stratford, which is scheduled to take place in May of each year, is the Champion Hunters Chase.

-It's a race which attracts some of the more recognised named old boys.
+It's a race which attracts some of the more recognised old boys.
 This class 2 race is open to runners aged five or older and is run over a trip of three miles and four furlongs.

-Being a hunter chase, you will get runners entered who compete on the P2P scene, the trends below only include starts under rules.
+Being a hunter chase, you will get runners entered who compete on the P2P scene; the trends below only include starts under rules.

 Champion Hunters Chase Information:

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 ALSO READ

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 How competitive is the Champion Hunters Chase market?
-When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2021 when the race had an over-round of 114%.
+When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2021, when the race had an over-round of 114%.
 The race in 2010 was a race that was most in the bookie's favour with an over-round of 132%, whilst on average over the last 20 renewals of the Champion Hunters Chase, the over-round has been 119%, which means the bookie expects to pay out £100 for every £119 which is bet.

 Below you will find the 2026 Champion Hunters Chase Trends.
 See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
 We also have a section that looks at the Champion Hunters Chase Trend Analysis.